Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Why disability insurance is worth it for physicians

-The Social Security Administration released a fact sheet indicating that roughly 25% of 20 year olds will likely face disability before turning 67.
+Disability insurance is a smart choice for today’s workforce, regardless of profession.
+But medical professionals may especially benefit from it.
 With the amount of time, money and effort that goes into becoming a medical professional, it’s important to make sure your livelihood is secure in the event that you’re unable to continue in your field.

-Compare disability insurance providers
+Compare disability insurance companies

 What type of disability insurance is right for me?

-- Group disability insurance for physicians
+Group disability insurance for physicians

 Keep in mind that group disability policies are dependent on you working for the employer you have the plan with.
-If you leave the hospital or practice you’re with, you won’t be able to keep your policy, unless it has a portability or conversion option.
+If you leave the hospital or practice you’re with, you won’t be able to keep your policy — unless it has a portability or conversion option.

-- Individual disability insurance for physicians
+Individual disability insurance for physicians

 If you have your own practice, or you’re working with several hospitals as an individual contractor, you may find that an individual plan is more sensible for long and short term disability coverage.
 You may also be able to hold individual and group coverage.

-You could benefit from having short term disability insurance if you have an accident, injury or illness that keeps you from working for up to 180 days, in rare cases even longer.
-You’ll have to be considered unable to work for a specified amount of time required by your elimination period — also known as the qualifying period — before you begin to receive benefits.
+- Short-term disability insurance.
+You could benefit from having short term disability insurance if you have an accident, injury or illness that keeps you from working for up to 180 days, and in rare cases up to a year.
+You’ll have to be considered unable to work for a specified amount of time required by your elimination period before you begin to receive benefits.
 This can range from a week to 90 days, depending on what you choose when purchasing your policy.

 - Long-term disability insurance.
 These policies pay out for longer, and usually have longer waiting periods to match.
 Depending on your policy and the severity of your disability, you may be able to collect benefits for somewhere between two years up to retirement age.
 The amount you receive is based on a predetermined percentage of your salary stated in your policy.
 This income replacement protection is especially valuable for physicians because work is physically intensive and sometimes requires delicate procedures.
-By having long term disability, you can potentially maintain your standard of living, even if you’re unable to continue in the career you’ve built your life around.
+By having long-term disability, you can potentially maintain your standard of living — even if you’re unable to continue in the career you’ve built your life around.

 What is an own-occupation policy?